Walking with a Metronome

 Cadence varies slightly from person to person based on their height, weight and level of conditioning.
 Cadence usually falls within a 10 strides per minute (spm) range depending on the type of walk you're doing.
 For example, for a Loosening, Chi-gathering, Calming or Meditation walk, your cadence should fall between 55-65 spm.
 For an Aerobic, Hilly, Energizing, or Focusing walk, your cadence should be 60-70 spm.
 An Upper-Body walk is best done within a slightly narrower range of 55-60 spm, while a Cardio or Race walk moves along briskly at 70-80 steps per minute.
 All of these walks can be found in the Chi Walking book.

-In order to help your body maintain a steady cadence (relative to the type of walk you're doing), I suggest using a metronome.
-The response of most people who walk with a metronome is pretty consistent.
-They feel a huge difference in their walking almost immediately.
+In order to help your body maintain a steady cadence, I suggest using a metronome.
+Most walkers feel a huge difference in their walking almost immediately.
 Using the metronome has an effect on many aspects of your form, because when your cadence is correct a lot of other things fall into line.
 Also, when the metronome's beep keeps your cadence for you, you have fewer things to think about.
 Several clients have said that the metronome gives them a greater ability to focus on other Chi Walking Form Focuses.
 I use a metronome almost every time I walk.
 It sharpens up my entire form.
 It is without question the best gizmo that I know of to enable the rhythm of your walking.
-We have a small clip-on electronic metronome available for sale on the Chi Walking web site.
+This small, clip-on metronome is the best we've found for walking and is available in our online store.

 How to use your metronome